 An accent wall would be great to identify your child’s home office space.
 Choose soft, calming colors like a light sea green, light blue, a soft yellow, etc. A nice wall paper would be nice as well.

 Be creative when picking out your child’s office furniture.
 Think out-of-the-box when it comes to seating, storage, re-purposing, and more.
 Choose non-traditional knobs for your child’s desk drawers.
-Make sure your child’s book shelves are colorful.
+Make sure your child’s book shelves are colourful.
 Don’t forget furniture placement; place your child’s desk near a power socket and near a window.
 Natural light is a plus.
-A colorful area rug can help to anchor your child’s office space.
-Re-purpose some old furniture and make it fun and funky; remember the three R’s: Re-spray, Re-upholster, and Re-imagine!
+A colourful area rug can help to anchor your child’s office space.
+I’d also recommend you to take a look at furniture in fashion’s desks, as they might have a desk or other furniture suitable for your child’s office.
+If you don’t want to buy a new desk or furniture, you could Re-purpose some old furniture and make it fun and funky; remember the three R’s: Re-spray, Re-upholster, and Re-imagine!

 Office supplies can be fun and functional.
 Colorful staplers, colorful hole punch, colorful staple remover, colorful container to keep paper clips, sticky notes and the like.
 Computer, Laptop, Tablet, Notebook, Reading Device, Printer – this is where the child can choose their device of choice, and choose the color of it as well.

 Don’t make the lighting of your child’s home office boring.
 Get some graphic lighting; look for different shapes for lighting.